zakirullin/files.md/README.md

 - Simplicity: The code accomplishes its goal in the simplest way possible.
 - Concision: The code has a high signal-to-noise ratio.
 - Maintainability: The code is written such that it can be easily maintained.
 - Consistency: The code is consistent across the database
+Refer to [developer's handbook](https://github.com/zakirullin/cognitive-load) for more comprehensive guiding rules.

 ### Decisions
 - Write tests!